benedictvs/FOCS-Calculator/README.md

 1. Clone the repository locally onto your machine
 2. Open up your terminal and enter the command `python --version`.
 If you do not have at least version 3.9.6, or you do not have Python installed.
 Please update and install that now.
-3. Navigate to the directory that you installed FOCS Calculator to, and run the command `pip freeze > requirements.txt`
+3. Navigate to the directory that you installed FOCS Calculator to, and run the command `pip install -r requirements.txt`
 4. Finally, run the command `python main.py` and you should be good to go!

 ## Development Guide